crusher-dev/crusher/README.md

 <h1 >Crusher: test fast with low-code</h1>

 Crusher is a new fast testing framework, it's opinionated and takes low-code first approach.
+Start by creating a test by just browsing.

-An alternative to slow wokrflows built with unreliable libraries (w high learning curve), gluing tools, repetitive script.
+An alternative to slow workflows built and unreliable & slow libraries (w high learning curve), gluing tools, repetitive script.

-Crusher is build from groupup as an all-in-tool, with recorder, SDK, Infra + batteries built-in.
+Crusher is build from group as an all-in-tool, with recorder, SDK, Infra + batteries built-in.

 **Crusher is in beta(v0.5)**.
 Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better 🚀